DAR Logo

 The meetings were held on the second Wednesday of each month in the homes of members.
 The annual dues were $2.00 for each member.

-The Marion-Linn Chapter was the first chapter to donate to the Iowa Period Room in Memorial Continental Hall in Washington, D.C.
+The Marion Linn Chapter was the first chapter to donate to the Iowa Period Room in Memorial Continental Hall in Washington, D.C.

-Web hyperlinks to non-DAR sites are not the responsibility of the NSDAR, the state organizations, or individual DAR chapters.
+Web hyperlinks to other sites are not the responsibility of the NSDAR, the state organizations, or individual DAR chapters.

 Contact Webmaster